 Authority for Issuance.
-The bonds captioned above (the "Bonds") are being issued by the City of San José Financing Authority (the "Authority") under a resolution adopted by the Board of Directors of the Authority on August 25, 2020, and an Indenture of Trust dated as of September 1, 2020 (the "Indenture"), by and between the Authority and Wilmington Trust, National Association, as trustee (the "Trustee").
+The bonds captioned above (the "Bonds") are being issued by the City of San José Financing Authority (the "Authority") under a resolution adopted by the Board of Directors of the Authority on August 25, 2020, and an Indenture of Trust dated as of October 1, 2020 (the "Indenture"), by and between the Authority and Wilmington Trust, National Association, as trustee (the "Trustee").
 See "THE BONDS - Authority for Issuance."

 Purpose.
-The Bonds are being issued primarily to (i) refinance on a current basis the outstanding Lease Revenue Refunding Bonds, Series 2006A (Civic Center Project) of the Authority and the related lease payment obligation of the City of San José (the "City") (ii) refund on a current basis the outstanding Lease Revenue Bonds, Series 2007A (Recreational Facilities Refunding Project) of the Authority and prepayment of the related lease payment obligation of the City, (iii) refinance on an advance basis the outstanding Lease Revenue Refunding Bonds, Series 2013A (Civic Center Project) of the Authority and the related lease payment obligation of the City, (iv) prepay the City's rental obligations under a Master Equipment Lease/Purchase Agreement, (v) finance the acquisition and construction of public improvements, and (vi) pay the costs of issuing the Bonds.
+The Bonds are being issued primarily to (i) refinance on a current basis the outstanding Taxable Lease Revenue Bonds, Series 2008E-1 (Ice Centre Refunding Project) and Taxable Lease Revenue Bonds, Series 2008E-2 (Ice Centre Refunding Project) of the Authority and the related lease payment obligation of the City of San José (the "City"), (ii) finance the acquisition and construction of public improvements, (iii) fund a deposit to a debt service reserve account for the Bonds, (iv) fund capitalized interest on the Bonds, and (v) pay the costs of issuing the Bonds.
 See "FINANCING PLAN."

 Security.
-Under the Indenture, the Bonds are payable from and secured by a first pledge of and lien on "Revenues" (as defined in this Official Statement) received by the Authority under the Lease Agreement, dated as of September 1, 2020, by and between the Authority, as lessor, and the City, as lessee (the "Lease"), consisting primarily of lease payments (the "Lease Payments") made by the City under the Lease with respect to the lease of certain real property, as further described in this Official Statement.
-The Bonds are also secured by certain funds on deposit under the Indenture.
-Neither the Authority nor the City is establishing a reserve account for the Bonds.
+Under the Indenture, the Bonds are payable from and secured by a first pledge of and lien on "Revenues" (as defined in this Official Statement) received by the Authority under the Lease Agreement, dated as of October 1, 2020, by and between the Authority, as lessor, and the City, as lessee (the "Lease"), consisting primarily of lease payments (the "Lease Payments") made by the City under the Lease with respect to the lease of certain real property, as further described in this Official Statement.
+The Bonds are also secured by certain funds on deposit under the Indenture, including a debt service reserve account for the Bonds.
 See "SECURITY FOR THE BONDS."